David N. Hempton

-David Neil Hempton FRHistS (born 1952) is a Northern Irish historian of evangelicalism, dean of Harvard Divinity School, and fellow of the Royal Historical Society.
+David Neil Hempton FRHistS (born 1952) is a Northern Irish historian of evangelicalism, Harvard University Distinguished Service Professor and Alonzo L. McDonald Family Professor of Evangelical Theological Studies at Harvard Divinity School, and fellow of the Royal Historical Society.

 Biography

 Hempton was born on 19 February 1952, in Northern Ireland.
 He earned his Bachelor of Arts degree (1974) from the Queen's University Belfast and his Doctor of Philosophy degree (1977) from the University of St Andrews.
 Hempton began teaching at Queen's University in 1979, where he was professor of modern history and director of the school of history.
 He joined the faculty of Boston University in 1998, where he was professor of the history of Christianity, and in 2008 named "Outstanding Teacher of the Year" at the divinity school.
 In 2007, he was appointed as the first Alonzo L. McDonald Family Professor of Evangelical Theological Studies at Harvard Divinity School, and in 2012 it was announced he would succeed William A. Graham as dean of the school.
 In 2020 he was admitted as a member of the Royal Irish Academy.
+He retired as HDS dean at the end of the 2022-23 academic year, but remains on the faculty.